 Well hello there, thanks for checking out The Sticky Fig!
-My name is Mandy and I live in Kent, England with my husband and our cat, Beryl.
+My name is Mandy and I live in Kent, England with my husband, little boy and our cat, Beryl.

 I enjoy cooking good food and sharing it with friends and family.
 Of course I do.
 I enjoy making people happy with a tasty meal or treat…who doesn’t?
 But, mostly, I enjoy eating…it’s really that simple.

 When I’m not cooking or eating I’m probably planning my next meal, what I’ll eat at the weekend…or, in actuality, pondering one of the millions of ideas that I will probably never make, because it’s fleeting (and I’m indecisive) but that doesn’t matter because the subject of food fuels me as much as the stuff itself!

 In the spring time I’m eagerly anticipating the coming months of fruit and veg growing and all the delicious things I can do with our harvests.
 By the summer I’m overwhelmed with an abundance of fresh-as-you-like veggies – as well as the odd handful of berries – and I become engrossed with dreaming up new and inventive guises for the armfuls of runner beans and courgettes that inevitably spring forth.
 In Autumn things slow up considerably and I can take my time unearthing long-forgotten carrots and other roots for hearty consumption.
 Winter is just sad…it’s too dark and cold to venture into the garden…good job we have supermarkets, erm, I mean Farmers Markets.

 With a world of eating options available to us it’s good to pare it back sometimes and ‘growing your own’ is an ideal remedy to the sometimes-overwhelming choice.
 Television and social media bombard us with images of tasty morsels, which is great – but if you’re a tad indecisive (like me) it can be as unhelpful as none at all.